 How Does Locksmith Make Keys?

-Key duplication, key decoding, and rekeying are some of the common jobs of a locksmith.
-People often wonder how locksmiths manage to duplicate a key for different locking mechanisms.
-Well, locksmiths have the mechanical skills and years of experience that help them rekey a home or design a new key for a specific lock with lost keys.
+Key duplication, key decoding, and rekeying are some of the everyday jobs of a locksmith.
+However, people often wonder how locksmiths manage to duplicate a key for different locking mechanisms.
+Locksmiths have the mechanical skills and years of experience that help them rekey a home or design a new key for a specific lock with lost keys.

 Whether you have lost home keys or got yourself locked out of a car, a locksmith is the first person you will dial.
 Only a licensed and professional locksmith has the potential to arrive at your place, check your lock mechanism, and create new keys for your home.
-But the question is how do they do it?
+But the question is, how does a locksmith make keys?
 Let’s find out.

 Designing New Car Keys with Scoping